Dickens Heath Lease Extension - Free Consultation

 Halifax Minimum 70 years from the date of the mortgage.

-Engaging our service gives you enhanced control over the value of your Dickens Heath leasehold, as your property will be more valuable and saleable in terms of lease length should you wish to sell.
-The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service gives you enhanced control over the value of your Dickens Heath leasehold, as your property will be more valuable and marketable in terms of lease length should you wish to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Dickens Heath case: